johnvoon/toy_robot/README.md

     MOVE
     REPORT

 And then run the program, passing in the filename as an argument.
-E.g. if the file is `commands.txt`.
-An error is returned if a filename is not given:
+E.g. if the file is `commands.txt`:

     bin/toy_robot commands.txt